If Kibbled Dog Food Is So Bad, Why Is Raw Food Not Seen As the Solution?

 It took from before 1586 when tobacco was introduced into the UK, until 1954 when Sir Richard Doll established a conclusive link between smoking and lung cancer.

 I sincerely hope it doesn’t take 368 years from now for us to realise the damage we’re doing to our dogs.
-When will we stop feeding ultra-processed food and start feeding them what they evolved to eat over millennia?
+When will we stop feeding ultra-processed food and start feeding them raw food, simply what they evolved to eat over millennia?

 There are no comments for this post.